-Based on the foregoing, assuming that Zimura's safety profile remains consistent with findings observed to date and subject to regulatory review of the robustness of the OPH2003 trial results, we believe that one additional international, randomized, double masked, sham controlled, Phase 3 clinical trial is needed to demonstrate the safety and efficacy of Zimura in GA secondary to dry AMD in a manner sufficient to support an application our belief and understanding of the remaining clinical requirements to demonstrate the safety and efficacy of Zimura for the treatment of GA secondary to dry AMD in a manner sufficient to support an application for regulatory approval from the FDA and EMA is based on our review of initial, top-line data from the OPH2003 trial as well as informal discussions with the FDA.
+Based on the foregoing, assuming that Zimura's safety profile remains consistent with findings observed to date and subject to regulatory review of the robustness of the OPH2003 trial results, we believe that one additional international, randomized, double masked, sham controlled, Phase 3 clinical trial is needed to demonstrate the safety and efficacy of Zimura in GA secondary to dry AMD in a manner sufficient to support an application for regulatory approval from the FDA and EMA in this indication.
+Our belief and understanding of the remaining clinical requirements to demonstrate the safety and efficacy of Zimura for the treatment of GA secondary to dry AMD in a manner sufficient to support an application for regulatory approval from the FDA and EMA is based on our review of initial, top-line data from the OPH2003 trial as well as informal discussions with the FDA.
 Our expectations regarding the minimum clinical requirements to demonstrate the safety and efficacy of Zimura for GA may change as 18-month clinical data from OPH2003 becomes available, and as new regulatory or third party information becomes available.

-ISEE2008: Planned Phase 3 Clinical Trial Assessing Safety and Efficacy of Zimura 2 mg for GA Secondary to Dry AMD
+ISEE 2008: Planned Phase 3 Clinical Trial Assessing Safety and Efficacy of Zimura 2 mg for GA Secondary to Dry AMD